NikSativa/CombineExt/README.md

 // Check if specific properties differ let nameDiffers = differs(lhs: person1, rhs: person2, keyPath: \.name)  // true
 let ageDiffers = differs(lhs: person1, rhs: person2, keyPath: \.age)    // true

-// Use in reactive bindings for performance state.bindDiffed { model in
-    if model.hasChanged(keyPath: \.count) {
-        // Only update when count actually changed model.lastUpdated = Date()
-    }
-}
 ```

 **Performance Note**: This function is marked with `@inline(__always)` for optimal performance in reactive scenarios where it's called frequently.